zeyh/RCS/README.md

 ## Job Management <a name = "job_management"></a>

-OnDemand provides graphical user interface so that you can create new Quest jobs as well as manage and view existing jobs all in one browser.
-To navigate to job management page, please select "Jobs" in dashboard's main menu, and choose either "Active Jobs" to view existing jobs or "Job Composer" to create a new job.
+OnDemand provides a graphical user interface so that you can create new Quest jobs as well as manage and view existing jobs all in one browser.
+To navigate to the job management page, please select "Jobs" in the dashboard's main menu, and choose either "Active Jobs" to view existing jobs or "Job Composer" to create a new job.
 ![job_composer_navigation](images/jobs/job_composer_navigation.png)\
 The following window will appear in a new tab of your browser.\
 ![job_composer_look](images/jobs/job_composer_look.png)